PulsedLight3D/LIDARLite_Basics/Arduino/LIDARLite_I2C_Library_GetDistance_ContinuousRead/README.md

 1. [Connect an Arduino](#arduino-setup) and upload code
 2. Open the serial monitor (Make sure baud rate is set to 9600)
 3. The distance measured in centimeters (cm) will print to the serial monitor

+## Note
+You can increase the baud rate for faster reads